rkuma183/wilsonmar.github.io/_posts/2017-02-11-machine-learning.md

 ---
 layout: post
 title: "Machine Learning"
-excerpt: "It can do it for you"
+excerpt: "It can do it for you before it does you in"
 tags: [Python, Machine Learning]
 shorturl: "https://goo.gl/iR7sMJ"
 image: